mesosphere-backup/recordio/README.md

 # RecordIO [![Build Status](https://travis-ci.org/dcos-labs/recordio.svg?branch=master)](https://travis-ci.org/dcos-labs/recordio)

+---
+👩‍🔬  Please be aware that this package is still experimental — changes to the interface  and underlying implementation are likely, and future development or maintenance is not guaranteed.

+---

 This package provides a function to read records in the RecordIO format from the input string.

 ## Usage